halbs13/Dynamics-NAV-Payroll/au-payroll-create-payroll-employee.md

 Prior to setting up a Payroll Employee card, you must first set up a [Human Resources Employee](au-payroll-create-employee.md) card.

-1. To create an Employee, go to the following menu: *Departments/Payroll/Employee Maintenance/Employees*
+1. To create an Employee, go to the following menu: *Employee Maintenance/Employees*

-2. After you have setup the Employee card, then create the Payroll Employee card from the following menu: *Departments/Payroll/Employee Maintenance/Payroll Employees*
+2. After you have setup the Employee card, then create the Payroll Employee card from the following menu: *Employee Maintenance/Payroll Employees*

 **Note:** Several fields in the Payroll Employee card are mandatory (you must enter information to continue) whilst other fields are optional which can be filled in at a later stage or be left blank.